Notre Dame Law School’s Program on Church, State & Society has announced the winners of its annual writing competition.

-Eligibility: The competition is open to law students in good standing, enrolled in a traditional law degree (J.D. or LL.B.), a Master’s degree (LL.M.), or a doctoral degree (S.J.D./J.S.D. or Ph.D.) program at an ABA-accredited law school within the United States.
-The competition is also open to recent graduates not yet practicing law (those completing clerkships or engaged in similar pursuits are eligible).
-Co-authored papers will not be accepted.
-Papers already published, or in the process of being published, are not eligible.
+The competition is open to law students in good standing, enrolled in a traditional law degree, a master’s degree, or a doctoral degree program at an ABA-accredited law school within the United States.
+The competition is also open to recent graduates not yet practicing law, including those completing clerkships or engaged in similar pursuits.
+Submissions are judged anonymously.

 “Thanks to the generosity of our benefactors, the Program on Church, State & Society is pleased and proud to be able to support and lift up thoughtful religious-freedom work by young lawyers and emerging scholars,” Garnett said.